SvenHerbers/Analysis-Program-Extension-for-XIAM/README.md

 #== End of Input, Starting Computation ==
 #========================================
 ```
-Changes compared to Example1:
+Changes compared to Example 1:

-the experimental data is comma separated and has a header of 15 lines, which was passed as arguments to `np.loadtxt`
+- The experimental data is comma-separated and contains a 15-line header, which is handled using the `skiprows` and `delimiter` arguments in `np.loadtxt`.
-Increased range for B- from 2.5 to 5
+- The range of the slider for **B-** was increased from 2.5 to 5.
-`freqlow` set to 2GHz
+- `freqlow` is set to **2 GHz**.
-`freqhigh` set to 8 GHz
+- `freqhigh` is set to **8 GHz** to cover the full broadband spectrum.
-`binsize` increased to 2 MHz - good enough for inital pattern matching
+- `binsize` is increased to **2 MHz**, which is sufficient for initial pattern matching.
-`nrot = 0`, we do not need a slider for the higher barrier rotor.
+- `nrot = 0` because we do not need a slider for the high-barrier rotor.
-`speciesplot = [1,0,0,0,0,0]` - only the sum spectrum will be shown, not the seperate symmetry species
+- `speciesplot = [1,0,0,0,0,0]` so only the total (summed) spectrum is plotted, not the individual symmetry species.

 #### Step 3 - Run APEX.py
-Running APEX on this molecule takes a few minutes, since quadrupole coupling makes things way more expensive.
-However, as soon as the computation is completed, the sliders will work smoothly again!
+Running APEX on this molecule may take a few minutes, since the inclusion of quadrupole coupling makes the calculations significantly more expensive.
+However, once the initial computation is finished, the sliders will respond smoothly again.

 <img width="1435" height="735" alt="image" src="https://github.com/user-attachments/assets/026fd8b0-714a-48fe-832b-50a987f23345" />

-Since we did not include the barrier as slider by setting `nrot` to 0 (while it remains 1 in Input.xi) there will be only 3 sliders available for BJ, BK, B-
+Since we did not include the barrier as a slider by setting `nrot` to 0 (while it remains 1 in `Input.xi`), only three sliders will be available: BJ, BK, and B-.

-Feel free to try out to find a good match!
-Since there are multiple molecules contributing to the spectrum perhaps you will find a different component than anticipated.
+Feel free to try to find a good match!
+Since multiple molecules contribute to the spectrum, you may even identify a different component than initially expected.

-The solutions for this example can be found in the XIAMi2NQ repository within in the accepted manuscript, which I uploaded there.
+The solution for this example can be found in the XIAMi2NQ repository, included in the accepted manuscript that I uploaded there.

 [https://github.com/SvenHerbers/XIAM-2NQ](https://github.com/SvenHerbers/XIAM-2NQ)

 #### Setp 4 - Close Plot and Open Output File

-The results will then be available again in `APEX_output.txt`.
+The results will again be written to `APEX_output.txt`.

 # Citation
 If you use **APEX** in a publication or presentation, please cite this repository and/or the following ISMS conference abstract: